-Just a few weeks into the year, many Americans are taking their first trip.
-Taking advantage of the upcoming extra vacation time—and the three-day weekend—Martin Luther King Day is a popular time for families to hop in the car to spend a few days off.
+Taking advantage of extra vacation time—and the long weekend—Memorial Day Weekend is a popular time for families to hop in the car to spend a few days off.

 If you plan to travel with your pets this weekend, American Humane would like to remind you to keep in mind a few tips to ensure your four-legged families members’ safety and comfort en route.

 To avoid unnecessary stress and anxiety, work your pet up to longer trips by taking shorter treks before taking them on a long expedition.
 This way, they will be used to the feel of a car ride before travel time comes.